marcotuna/blog/content/blog/2021-05-29-using-scaleway-block-storage-with-nomad-csi.md

 ## Nomad with Scaleway

-Scaleway implements also its version of CSI.
+Scaleway implements also its version of CSI, the major changes are:

-The following templates are based on the Nomad documentation with a few tweaks.

-The major changes are:

 * Docker image was replaced with the one supported by scaleway [scaleway/scaleway-csi:master](https://github.com/scaleway/scaleway-csi)
 * Appropriate environment variables added so CSI plugin can register volumes on the scaleway platform ([taken from here](https://github.com/scaleway/scaleway-csi/blob/master/deploy/kubernetes/scaleway-secret.yaml))